 In our charitable status we support “The Romney Marsh Historic Churches Trust”, which is very special in this area and Cranbrook Museum.
 “Young Arts”, projects are also organised and subsidised where possible under the supervision of Paul Chapman.

 The Arts Society High Weald has 325 members drawn from a wide rural catchment area.
-Annual subscriptions are currently £35.00 per person and £65.00 for a couple, payable by standing order on 1st October fot the following year.
+Annual subscriptions are currently £35.00 per person and £65.00 for a couple, payable by standing order on 1st November for the following year.
 Members are also invited to complete a Gift Aid form.

 Each member is entitled to apply to bring a guest three times per year to lectures, booked in advance with the membership secretary.
 There is a small charge of £6.00 for guests.
 Although we try to accommodate as many guests as the venue will allow, we do have to limit the number of guests if the lecture is likely to be very popular.